The Princess and the Goblin: Film adaptations

 In the 1960s, the novel was adapted in animated form by Jay Ward for his Fractured Fairy Tales series.
 This version involved a race of innocent goblins who are forced to live underground.
-The ugly goblin king falls in love with a beautiful princess, but a prince saves her by reciting poetry because goblins hate it.
+The ugly goblin king falls in love with a beautiful princess, but a prince saves her by reciting poetry (because goblins hate poetry).

 A full-length animated adaptation of the book, directed by József Gémes, was released in 1992 in the United Kingdom, and in June 1994 in the United States.
-This Hungary/Wales/Japan co-production, created at Budapest's PannóniaFilm, Japan's NHK, and S4C and Siriol Productions in Great Britain, starred the voices of Joss Ackland, Claire Bloom, William Hootkins and Rik Mayall.
-The film's producer, Robin Lyons, also wrote the screenplay and voiced the Goblin King.
-However, it was not well received commercially nor critically upon its US release from Hemdale Film Corporation in summer 1994, reportedly grossing only $1.8 million domestically and receiving mainly negative reviews (compared to Disney's very successful The Lion King that was released during the same month in the United States).
+This Hungary / Wales / Japan co-production, created at Budapest's PannóniaFilm, Japan's NHK, and S4C and Siriol Productions in Great Britain, starred the voices of Joss Ackland, Claire Bloom, William Hootkins and Rik Mayall.
+Robin Lyons produced the film, wrote its screenplay, and voiced the Goblin King character.

-The film's title is "De Prinses van het Zonnevolk" in Dutch (English: The Princess of the Sun-people), "Prinsessan og durtarnir" in Icelandic (The Princess and the Trolls), and "La princesse et la forêt magique" (The princess and the magic forest) in French.
+The animated film was released in the United States by Hemdale Film Corporation in Summer 1994, but it received negative reviews and was commercial failure (compared to Disney's very successful The Lion King that was released in the U.S. in the same month), only grossed $1.8 million domestically.